National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/homework/README.md

     Why?
     What are some confounds you can think of?
     How could you start to control for these confounds?
-1. Improve cosmetically (eg, better axis labels)
+1. Improve cosmetically (eg, better axis labels with ggplot's `labs()` function)
 1. Improve the graphs in some way, even if it's just a cosmetic improvement.
+    (If you can't think of something)
-QQQ Give them more direction QQQ What did you change and how did you do it?
+    What did you change and how did you do it?

-    qqq let them decide between R or Python for their assignment qqq
+1. Feel free to graph with Python instead of R.  (Or both) If so, we suggest:
+    1. Starting a new workbook called `graphs-2`.
+    1. Change the environment to "profile-high-driver-cores-and-memory-*minimal*"
+    1. Import the `pt` Spark Dataframe.
+    1. Create a downstream Python transform.
+    1. As a starting point use [this Python code](../visualization/g-from-table.py).

 ### Assignments & Questions for `validation-1`